technicalwriting/tools/src/pages/about.md

 ## Career advice

+Everything I have learned about having a successful technical writing career is summed up in this image:

 <img src="/cowboy_advice.jpg"
      alt="cowboy advice: be rootin, be tootin, and by god be shootin. but most of all, be kind">